Cheddar Cheese vs Pecorino Romano Cheese

 Cheddar Cheese has a fat content of at least 50% fat in dry matter and a moisture content of up to 39%.
 Cheddar's texture can be described as "varies (rubbery to friable and crystalline)".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Cheddar Cheese has a mild to sharp, buttery to brothy and savory flavor.
+Cheddar Cheese has a mild to sharp, buttery to brothy and savory taste.
 Cheddar's aroma can be described as "varies".
-Pecorino Romano Cheese has a sharp, salty flavor.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging